Ibrahim-2003/MyTourney/notes.md

     -> Authentication completed
-    -> Finished connecting node.js backend and mysql database -> Finished working on creating registration forms
+    -> Finished connecting node.js backend and mysql database -> Finished working on creating registration forms -> Created form for users to register and login
+    -> Created form for host to post tournament
+    -> Setup the Host page
+    -> Fixed the coordinate JSON get request, but must find a way to solve the mysql not receiving the host_id.
+It may have to do with async/await promise stuff

 # To do next:
-    -> Setup the Host page
     -> Setup the leaderboards page
     -> Add search, filter, sort functions to tourney listings *Sort by: